SMART-TTS/SMART-Vocoder/README.md

 Our pretrained model was trained on the KOR DB (not on LJ Speech)

 ## Results
-Synthesized audios can be found at
+Synthesized audio samples can be found at 'outputs_LJ/'

 ## References
 - WaveGlow: https://github.com/NVIDIA/waveglow